 Rip-Off #5 – Buying At The Last Minute

 Since planning a holiday takes so much out of a person, it’s common to wait until you reach your destination city before hiring a car.
 It is best to schedule in advance on the Web.
 This will save you money, which can be used on more important aspects of your journey.

-Another problem with this is the fact that trying to book in a busy area means that you may end up with a vehicle that does not suit your needs.
+Another problem with this is that trying to book in a busy area means that you may end up with a vehicle that does not suit your needs.

 Rip-Off #6 – Being Hit With Unexpected Charges

-There is nothing worse than coming home after a great holiday and your credit card has been charged more than you expected.
-The two main reasons given for these charges are damages they claim you made or returning the car without making sure it had enough fuel.
+There is nothing worse than coming home after a great holiday, and your credit card has been charged more than you expected.
+The two main reasons for these charges are damages they claim you made or returning the car without making sure it had enough fuel.